 The 16th Avenue Tiled Steps are the oldest and probably the most popular of the many gorgeous steps on the steep hills of San Francisco.
-As expected there were some visitors on the steps.
+The steps are many flights long from the base to the top of the hill.
+Each flight is a canvas where the artists have created a beautiful design that flows into its adjacent canvas – the flight of steps below and above it.

 This was a huge community endeavor that started in 2003 and completed in 2005.
 Thereafter additional projects for building the beautiful gardens have been completed with support from local organizations.